MicrosoftDocs/winrt-related/winrt-related-src/schemas/tiles/toastschema/element-audio.md

 ## Remarks

-UWP apps that target the desktop platform don't currently support custom sounds; instead, you can choose from the list of winsoundevents.
+UWP apps that target the desktop platform support custom toast notification sounds on Windows 10, version 1511 (build 10586) and later.
+On earlier versions, you can choose from the list of `ms-winsoundevent` values listed for the **src** attribute in the table above.
+For more information about custom toast notification sounds, see [Custom audio on toasts](https://docs.microsoft.com/windows/uwp/design/shell/tiles-and-notifications/custom-audio-on-toasts).

 If you specify a custom file path in the app payload, the default sound (notification, call, alarm, or reminder) will be played based on the specified scenario.